 CBRE calculates this using real estate and salaries, but Canada’s tax advantages add even more to the difference.
 If you’re a scaling company looking to gain capacity without breaking the bank, Waterloo is going to give you a lot more runway – better bang for your buck.

-For example, a hypothetical employee earning $75,000 in Silicon Valley would require businesses to pay $6,017.50 per year for things like unemployment insurance, medicare and social security, while an employee earning the same salary in the Waterloo area would cost just $4,258.72 per year.
+In Silicon Valley, your company will pay $1,300 more in payroll tax per software engineer than you’d pay in Waterloo.
+A hypothetical employee earning $75,000 in Silicon Valley would require businesses to pay $6,017.50 per year for things like unemployment insurance, medicare and social security, while an employee earning the same salary in the Waterloo area would cost just $4,781.08 per year.

 Canada has a reputation of being a high-tax jurisdiction, but when it comes to business, it’s just not true.
 Our payroll taxes are lower than anywhere in the United States.